erickbytes/lofipython/content/blog/creating-a-simple-website-and-server-environment-with-node-js-and-express-js.rst

-creates the structure for your app and all necessary folders. (views, css, Javascript, routing, etc.)
+Create the structure for your app and all necessary folders. (views, css, Javascript, routing, etc.)

 .. code::